mikanmi/zxybackupcloser/README.md

 ## Environment

-ZxyBackupCloser is running on the following but not limited.
+Patineboot is running ZxyBackupCloser with the following software environment.
+Patineboot thinks ZxyBackupCloser can run with other software or versions.

 OS: Ubuntu Server 21.04

 - Python 3.9.5
 - ZFS on Linux 2.0.2
-- GNU bash, version 5.1.4
 - pv 1.6.6
 - zfs-auto-snapshot 1.2.4